Mar10us/TRADFRI-Hacking/README.md

 I have designed a board that you could use to isolate UART signals.
 You can find it [here](pcbs/isolator).

 ## Pictures
-Front of the TRÅDFRI module:
+Front of the TRÅDFRI module ICC-1:

 ![Back of IKEA TRÅDFRI](images/front.jpg)

-Back of the TRÅDFRI module:
+Back of the TRÅDFRI module ICC-1:

 ![Front of IKEA TRÅDFRI](images/back.jpg)